 The existing Bellefonte NP-Scottsboro 161-kV TL currently utilizes steel tower structures.
 The following structural activities would be completed in order to support the new OPGW, Hollywood Switching Station, and Project Station: structure 271 A2 would be renumbered to structure 272 A2; structure 272 would be retired/removed; switch structure 271 A would be relocated to the north and renumbered to structure 272 A; and, thirteen new structures would be constructed as either 1-, 2-, or 3-pole, steel pole structures.
-No structures would be replaced.
+The maximum height of all affected structures is 70 feet.
 Examples of the existing and proposed structures are shown in Photo 2.2-1 and Photo 2.2-2.